robots-that-learn/robots-that-learn.github.io/index.md

 - 10% Weekly Reading Assignment
 - 10% Lecture Scribing
-- 30% Midterm (TBD, first hour of the class)
+- 30% Midterm (Monday, April 6, first hour of the class)
 - 50% Final Project

 **Weekly Reading Assignment**: For every weekly reading, each student should come up with 2 multiple choice questions, and supply with answers.
 We will send out a Google form for submission each week.